jensblarsen/kb-cookbooks/README.md

-# kb-cookbooks
+# Michael Hoffman - Knowledge Base - Cookbooks
-Container for various implementation examples
+This repository is a container for various implementation examples